nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Delete an existing link: `delete link`

 The mode of your weekly meeting has changed to physical permanently and you no longer need to keep track of the meeting link.
-Not to worry, you can delete links easily with `delete link`!
+Not to worry, you can delete links easily with the `delete link` command!

 The `delete link` command allows you to delete the specified link from TruthTable.
 The deleted link will be removed from the list of links in the [currently selected team](#current-team-section).